-JAK-STAT Cell Signaling and Suppressors of Cytokine Signaling (SOCS proteins) in Inflammation
+JAK/STAT Cell Signaling Pathway and Suppressors of Cytokine Signaling (SOCS Proteins)

-The spectrum of cytokines that contribute to inflammation and its resolution utilize common cell signaling pathways to mediate their effects.
-A key pathway involves the Janus family of tyrosine kinases (JAK-Tyk) and the signal transducers and activators of transcription proteins (STATs).
-The JAK-STAT pathway requires cytokines to form a ligand-receptor complex that phosphorylates the cytoplasmic portion of the cytokine receptor.
-This receptor-associated Janus kinase (JAK) then forms a docking site for signal transducer and activator of transcription (STAT) and the resulting complex allows tyrosine phosphorylation of the STAT with formation of an activated dimer or tetramer.
-The

-STAT dimer/tetramer translocates to the nucleus and binds with a specific DNA sequence and/or other transcription factors to effect target gene transcription.
+An effective response to injury requires balance between active inflammation and mediator regulation.
+In fact, the spectrum of cytokines that contribute to inflammation and its resolution utilize common cell signaling pathways to mediate their effects.
+One such key pathway involves the Janus family of tyrosine kinases (JAK-Tyk) and the signal transducers and activators of transcription proteins (STATs), which are initiated when cytokines such as IL-I, IL-6, IL-I2 and IFNγ bind to their receptor and the receptor's cytoplasmic tail is phosphorylated.
+This receptor-associated Janus kinase (JAK) then forms a docking site for signal transducer and activator of transcription (STAT) and the resulting complex allows tyrosine phosphorylation of STATs with formation of an activated dimer or tetramer.
+The STAT dimer/tetramer translocates to the nucleus and binds with a specific DNA sequence and/or other transcription factors to effect target inflammatory mediator gene transcription.